-OBJECTIVES DATE KEY PERFORMANCE INDICATOR PERFORMANCE STATUS REASON FOR DEVIATION 7.1 Make provision for the improvement of service delivery of low income housing for low income communities.
-End June 2013 a) Evidence to be provided of housing provision for low-income communities.
+OBJECTIVES DATE KEY PERFORMANCE INDICATOR PERFORMANCE STATUS REASON FOR DEVIATION 7.1 Make provision for End June 2013 a) Evidence to be provided of 000 the improvement of housing provision for low-income service delivery of low communities. income housing for low income communities.